 In 2015 the delivery rate of women under 18 years was 12,2 % which was the highest in the West Coast District.
+The delivery rate of women under the age of 18 years is 18.6 and although positive, it remains above the district average.
+Termination of pregnancy - rate has increased in 2016 from 0.1 to 0.3 in 2018.
 The major concern remains the delivery rate of babies born to teenage mothers and it is also a major cause of school drop outs and this is major concern.
 However, the child and maternal health have improved in the last year in Bergrivier in achieving the provincial health targets.

-- Oral Health, especially the high burden of dental caries amongst young children; - Increase in violence-related injuries most of which arise as a result of substance abuse.2
+- Oral Health, especially the high burden of dental caries amongst young children; - Increase in violence-related injuries most of which arise as a result of substance abuse.